Analysis: 5 takeaways from the Democratic debate

 "I would pick a woman to be my vice president," he said.

-Sanders said he was inclined to pick a woman but stopped short of an ironclad promise, saying it’s important to him that his running mate is progressive.
-“In all likelihood, I will,” he said.
+Sanders said he was inclined to pick a woman but stopped short of an ironclad promise, saying it's important that his running mate is progressive.
+"In all likelihood, I will," he said.

 Biden commits to picking woman as his vice presidentMarch 16, 202000:30